rundeck/docs/docs/manual/projects/scm/git.md

 **Fetch automatically** automatize the fetch command to be called in background.

-**Pull automatically** automatically pull remote changes on automatic fetch (this does auto import job changes into rundeck).
+**Pull automatically** automatically pull remote changes on automatic fetch (this doesn't auto import job changes into rundeck).
 If false, you can always perform it manually.
+You should always perform a manual import.

 ### Job Source Files Configuration